ucsb-cs24/m19/_lab/lab00.md

 This lab must be completed INDIVIDUALLY.
 In the subsequent labs you are encouraged to work with your programming partner.

-# Tell us about yourself

-Please fill out the following form to tell us about yourself.
-We will use the information to pair you with your preferred programming partner or someone in the class with the similar skill levels as your self.
-Here is the link to the form [http://bit.ly/CS24-S19-ic00-AboutYou](http://bit.ly/CS24-S19-ic00-AboutYou)

-Answer all the questions in the form to earn credit for this part (50 points).

 # Get setup with the tools for this course

 ## Create a CoE account if you don't have one already